WithSecureLabs/cloud-wiki/docs/aws/services/Lambda.md

 * Repeatedly exploit the initial flaw
 * Pivot out into the broader AWS environment using the Lambda function's IAM role, by stealing the access keys from the relevant environment variables.

+Further information about this topic can be found [here](https://hackingthe.cloud/aws/post_exploitation/lambda_persistence/).

 ### Configuration review

 * Review all IAM policies attached to Lambda roles and ensure they meet principle of least privilege